-TOUR: President Eisenhower National Historic Site.
-Dwight Eisenhower was the first president to fly in a helicopter, and quite a few of those flights were between his very first private home in Gettysburg, PA and Camp David just 20 miles away.
+Dwight Eisenhower was the first president to fly in a helicopter.
+Interestingly, quite a few of those flights were between his very first private home in Gettysburg, PA and Camp David just 20 miles away.

-You’ll learn all about the General’s habits and hear insider stories on this fascinating tour of the home and grounds of our 34th President. $9 pp. Tours of farm, grounds and house originate at the Gettysburg National Park Visitors Center daily March-October shuttles every hour from 9:30am-3:30pm.
+You’ll learn all about the General’s habits and hear insider stories on this fascinating tour of the home and grounds of our 34th President. $9 pp. Tours of farm, grounds and house originate at the Gettysburg National Park Visitors Center.
+Open daily March-October.
+Shuttles every hour from 9:30am-3:30pm.
 October 27 – December 23: Shuttles 11 a.m. & 2 p.m.
 Thurs. – Sun.

 Restaurants in Gettysburg PA

-EAT/BREAKFAST: Dunlap’s.
 Though its a no frills Formica table type place, Dunlap’s is like Cheers for the local Senior Men’s Club.
 If you’re a frequent customer of a certain age, it seems everyone knows your name.
-Prices are small-town low; just $3.49 gets you two eggs any way, home-fries, toast AND coffee.
+Prices are small-town low.
+Just $3.49 gets you two eggs any way, home-fries, toast AND coffee.

-Start with the “King’s Onion Soup” ($6), “Freshly made with beef and a variety of cheefes on top, baked in a ‘quick’ oven to a succulent tenderness, and served up hot and delicious in a tureen.”
-A Trio of Lam Chops, expertly done, is $34.95.
+Start with the “King’s Onion Soup” ($6).
+It’s “Freshly made with beef and a variety of cheefes on top, baked in a ‘quick’ oven to a succulent tenderness, and served up hot and delicious in a tureen.”

-EAT/DRINK: Garryowen Irish Pub.
-One of the most popular drinking spots in Gettysburg, walls are plastered with Police and Fire Department patches from all over the country.
-You can find traditional Bangers and Mash ($11.95), Shepherds Pie ($11.95) and a touch of haute-Irish pub food.
-Try the toothsome Smoked Salmon Bruschetta; lox on garlic crostini drizzled with sweet balsamic vinegar – a sweet, salty, tangy trifecta of tastes ($10.95 for four).
+Garryowen is of the most popular drinking spots in Gettysburg.
+Walls are plastered with Police and Fire Department patches from all over the country.
+You can find traditional Bangers and Mash, Shepherds Pie, and a touch of haute-Irish pub food.
+Try the toothsome Smoked Salmon Bruschetta; lox on garlic crostini drizzled with sweet balsamic vinegar.
+It’s a sweet, salty, tangy trifecta of tastes.

 Hotels in Gettysburg PA

-Stay in the former Boys or Girls room – floodlit second-floor corner rooms with 12 foot ceilings, granite bathrooms, and sinfully soft bedding.
+Stay in the former Boys or Girls bathrooms.
+These are floodlit second-floor corner rooms with 12 foot ceilings, granite bathrooms, and sinfully soft bedding.
 Owner Peter Monahan kept some blackboards, all the wainscoting, and installed Civil War oil portraits and stately Federalist accents.
 Rates from $99 to $225 and up during high season.